Baltimore bridge ship’s black box recovered as victims’ identities begin to emerge

 Baltimore bridge ship’s black box recovered as families of construction worker victims speak out

-Lingering questions around the Baltimore bridge’s collapse could soon be answered as the vessel’s black box was recovered, while two missing members of the construction crew who were working on the bridge and went missing after its collapse have been identified.
+Questions around the Baltimore bridge’s collapse could soon be answered as the vessel’s black box has been recovered.
+Meanwhile, two missing members of the construction crew who were working on the bridge and went missing after its collapse have been identified.

-Mystery swirls still around the cause of the incident, which propelled members of a construction crew — who were refilling potholes on the bridge at the time — into the Patapsco River, authorities said.
+Mystery surrounds the cause of the incident, which threw members of a construction crew, who were refilling potholes on the bridge at the time, into the Patapsco River, authorities said.

-New details into the cause of the crash could soon be made available.
+But now details of the cause of the crash could become available.

-The National Transportation Safety Board retrieved the Dali’s voyage data recorder, also known as its “black box,” the agency’s Chair Jennifer Homendy told CBS News on Wednesday.
-The black box can provide “a timeline” of the run-up to the collision, give positioning information, and insights into what caused the power loss, she said.
+The National Transportation Safety Board retrieved the Dali’s voyage data recorder, also known as its black box, the agency’s Jennifer Homendy said on Wednesday.
+It can provide a timeline of the run-up to the collision, give positioning information, and insights into what caused the power loss, she said.

 Ms Homendy said they could have that information as early as Wednesday afternoon.

-Officials have labelled the crash an accident, saying no signs point toward terrorism involved in the incident.
+Officials have labelled the crash an accident, saying no signs point toward terrorism.

 While two survivors were pulled from the river hours after the dramatic collapse, six others were reported still missing.